-This development permit area is intended to protect ecosystems and features that provide habitat for aquatic and terrestrial species, preserve biodiversity, and provide ecosystem services, when conducting development near Environmentally Sensitive Areas.
+This development permit area is intended to protect the habitats of rare species as well as ecosystems and features that provide habitat for aquatic and terrestrial species, preserve biodiversity, and provide ecosystem services, when conducting development near Environmentally Sensitive Areas.
 Where the term Environmentally Sensitive Area (ESA) is used, it is meant to include the buffers, also known as protection setbacks, of that ESA.

-This category applies to all lands shown on the Terrestrial Environmentally Sensitive Areas Map D-5 and the Aquatic Environmentally Sensitive Areas Map D-6 as well as to any property that contains an Environmentally Sensitive Area, whether mapped or not.
+This category applies to all lands shown on the Terrestrial Environmentally Sensitive Area Map D-4 and the Aquatic Environmentally Sensitive Map D-5 as well as to any property that contains an Environmentally Sensitive Area, whether mapped or not.
 Because not all ESAs are mapped, all properties that are equal to or larger than 4,000 metres square in size are subject to an Environmental Impact Assessment prior to development approvals to confirm the presence or absence of ESAs.

 The types of Environmentally Sensitive Areas fall into the following categories:

-- Freshwater aquatic ecosystems: Those natural systems that are either permanently or periodically under water.
-Water may be running, as in a river or stream or springs or still, as in lakes and wetlands.
+• Freshwater aquatic ecosystems:

+Those natural systems that are either permanently or periodically under water.
+Water may be running, as in a river or stream or still, as in lakes and wetlands.
 This includes their riparian areas, specifically lands within 30 metres of the natural boundary of such ecosystems.
-(Shown in Map D-6).
-These ecosystems may also be subject to provincial Riparian Areas Protection Regulation (RAPR). - Estuary and marine shorelines: The waters and lands adjacent to the K'ómoks Estuary as well as the Courtenay River and including to the Condensory Bridge at Anderton Avenue and Condensory Road. - Terrestrial ecosystems:
+These ecosystems may also be subject to provincial Riparian Areas Protection Regulation (RAPR).
+(Shown in Map D-5).

+• Estuary and marine shorelines:

+The waters and lands adjacent to the K'ómoks Estuary as well as the Courtenay River and including to the Condensory Bridge at Anderton Avenue and Condensory Road.

+Terrestrial ecosystems:

 Those ecosystems that are land-based.
 Common designations follow the provincial Sensitive Ecosystem Inventory categories: seasonally flooded agricultural fields, terrestrial herbaceous, older forest, older second growth forest, sparsely vegetated (cliffs and bluffs), wetland, riparian, and woodland such as Garry Oak ecosystems.
-(Shown in Map D-5).
+(Shown in Map D-4).

-- At-risk species and ecological communities: These include, but are not limited to, species listed under the federal Species at Risk Act (SARA) and species and ecological communities provincially designated as red- or blue-listed. - Ecosystems Connectivity Areas: The Biogeoclimatic Zone in which Courtenay is situated (the Coastal Western Hemlock, very dry maritime, CWHxm) is one of the most at risk in BC.
-The greatest opportunities for protecting at-risk ecological communities within this zone are generally represented in the Ecosystem Connectivity Opportunity Areas shown on Map D-5 Terrestrial Environmentally Sensitive Areas.
+At-risk species and ecological communities: These include, but are not limited to, species listed under the federal Species at Risk Act (SARA) and species and ecological communities provincially designated as red- or blue-listed.

+• Ecosystems Connectivity Areas:

+The Biogeoclimatic Zone in which Courtenay is situated (the Coastal Western Hemlock, very dry maritime, CWHxm) is one of the most at risk in BC.
+The greatest opportunities for protecting at-risk ecological communities within this zone are generally represented in the Ecosystem Connectivity Area Opportunities shown on Map D-4 Terrestrial Environmentally Sensitive Areas.
 The map includes gaps in the corridor that will require restoration.

-• Raptor and heron nests:
+Raptor and heron nests: